LeniwPetrou/university-frontend/README.md

 ## Description

 This project is frontend part of an app related to a university.
-You will find the backend part [here](https://github.com/LeniwPetrou/university-backend)
+You will find the backend part [here](https://github.com/LeniwPetrou/university-backend).
-More specifically, the **basic features** are the following:
+More specifically, the **basic features** for this app are the following:

 ### Log in
 - Log in page with **complete authentication**.
 If username and password are not filled or authentication has failed, user is being informed by related messages (snackbars).